 The Order contains a number of other useful provisions that we do not discuss here, such as: making fairer the rules on interim rent (rent payable pending renewal of the tenancy); clarifying how a tenant may bring a business tenancy to an end; and improving the arrangements for the parties to obtain information from one another before embarking on renewal or termination procedures.

 The 1954 Landlord and Tenant Act gives rights of security of tenure to tenants.
 This is the right for the tenant to stay in the property when the lease term expires.
-It is effective if the fixed term of the lease is greater than 6 months, or if he has been in occupation for more than 12 months.
+It is effective if the fixed term of the lease is greater than 6 months, or if they have been in occupation for more than 12 months.
 The idea behind it is to protect businesses that either invest heavily in the building (for example by installing specialist machinery) or that build up a valuable reputation for trading from certain address.

 To obtain possession when the lease term expires, the landlord must give the appropriate notice, quoting one of a number of reasons specified in the 1954 Act.
 The three most common are: